Subham1702/Raw-material-Spices-Price-Forecasting/README.md

 First, I collected research papers related to our problem and after that I tried to obtain any relevant dataset from the collected research articles.
 Using a secondary dataset (provided by our client) I performed Exploratory Data Analysis (EDA) using MySQL and Python for deriving preliminary insights from the data.
 After EDA, I jumped into the Data Preprocessing section and cleaned the raw data accordingly using MySQL and Python.
 Then, I pushed the cleaned data from MySQL to Power BI for visualizing the data.
 I also used MS Excel as well as an open-source online platform called Looker Studio for creating interactive dashboards.
 ### EDA and presprocessing code
 <details>
-  <summary>Click to expand EDA and Preprocessing using MySQL</summary>
+  <summary>Click to expand EDA and Preprocessing using MySQL and Python</summary>

 ```sql
 -- MySQL code